 Christmas in The People's Republic of China

-In Chinese Happy/Merry Christmas is 'Sheng Dan Kuai Le in Mandarin and 'Seng Dan Fai Lok in Cantonese.
-Santa is known as 'Sheng dan Lao ren," which translates literally to Old Christmas Man.
-With only about 1% of people in the People's Republic being Christian, the holiday is rarely celebrated outside of large cities.
+In Chinese, Happy/Merry Christmas is sheng dan jie kuai le in Mandarin and seng dan fai lok in Cantonese.
+Santa is known as sheng dan lao ren, which translates literally to Old Christmas Man.
+With only about five percent of people in the People's Republic identifying as Christian, the holiday is rarely celebrated outside of large cities.
 Few people have Christmas trees, though some do decorate with paper chains and lanterns.

-Hong Kong and Macau have experienced much more European influence that the PRC, and as a result, they celebrate Christmas in a much more European fashion.
+Hong Kong and Macau have experienced much more European influence than the PRC has; as a result, they celebrate Christmas in a much more European fashion.
 Christmas is a two-day holiday in both those locations, with banks closed and special sales on Boxing Day (the day after Christmas).

 Hong Kong, in particular, has embraced Christmas wholeheartedly.
 It was named by CNN as one of the top ten places to spend Christmas because of its amazing displays, food, and shopping.
 Hong Kong is also the home of a Disney theme park where Christmas is celebrated with all its American glitter and ceremony.

 While Christmas may not be the same big holiday in China that it is in the United States, it does include some unique and special traditions.